What is the Adventist Education System?

 And that’s where Adventist education had its beginnings.

 In 1872, James and Ellen White encouraged Bell to help establish his 12-student school as the first Adventist-owned school.
-It was upgraded into a missionary training institution and then called Battle Creek College.
+It was upgraded into a missionary training institution and eventually called Battle Creek College.

 And based on that philosophy, many other schools were established.
 Starting in the United States—and into the vast mission fields of the world—Adventist schools were built and adapted for the various needs and cultures of the communities they were designed to serve.